AdiBak/upscaile/README.md

 ## 🔄 How It Works

 1. User uploads an image through the web interface.
-2. The image is uploaded to **Cloudinary** to generate a public URL.
+2. The image is sent to **Cloudinary** to generate a public URL.
-3. The **Prodia API** processes the image using AI-based upscaling models (e.g., ESRGAN, SwinIR).
+3. The **Prodia API** upscales the image using AI models.
-4. The upscaled image URL is extracted from the response and displayed to the user.
+4. The resulting high-res image URL is extracted and shown to the user.
-5. The original image is deleted from Cloudinary immediately to protect privacy.
+5. The original image is then deleted from Cloudinary to maintain privacy.

-⚡️ All of this happens in just **5–10 seconds**.
+⚡️ This entire flow typically takes **5–10 seconds**.

 ---

 ## 🚀 How to Use

 1. Upload your image (drag & drop or file select).
-2. *(Optional)* Check the **“Enhance Face”** box if your image contains faces.
+2. *(Optional)* Check the **“Enhance Face”** box if the image contains faces.
 3. Click **Submit**.
-4. Wait a few seconds — your upscaled image and a shareable link will appear.
+4. Your upscaled image and a shareable link will appear within seconds.

 ---